hillysegal1/plant-interactive-model/README.md

 ## Running the System:
 To run the project, follow these steps:
-1. This project uses Gemini API, in "env.txt" enter your personal Gemini API key.
+1. This project uses Gemini API, defined in "env.txt".
-   Your personal key can be found in: https://ai.google.dev/ You may update the env.txt file in your command prompt in the following way:
+   Your personal key can be found in: https://ai.google.dev/

+   You can update the env.txt file in your command prompt in the following way:
    ```bash
    echo API_KEY=your_api_key > C:\path\to\your\env.txt
    ```